ogonz007/neuron/README.md

 ```
-What is my code suppose to accomplish?
+What is my code supposed to accomplish?
 The code needs to create two neurons.
 One neuron will receive a sine wave as a stimulating input for a certain amount of time.
 The neurons will have recursive excitatory synapses... meaning: sin_wave -> neuron1 <-> neuron2 (see Background section for image).